salaikht9228/Portfolio/README.md

   * [Click here](https://github.com/salaikht9228/Salifort-Motors-Portfolio-Project) for detailed data analysis.
   * [Click here](https://public.tableau.com/views/SalifortMotorsPortfolioProject/Story1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link) for charts at Tableau Public.

+## SQL projects
+### Analyzing Students' Mental Health
+* Circumstance Understanding: A study found that international students experienced poorer mental health compared to domestic students, highlighting a need for action to assist the international students.
+Hence, this project aim to examine whether the length of stay is a contributing factor to the mental health of international students in a Japanese international university.
+* Data Analysis: Using SQL queries, I found that international students staying longer at Japanese International University tend to have higher average depression scores, and social connectedness might be inversely related with students' depression scores.
+Hence, it is advisable to consider implementing more programs that promote cultural immersion and social connectedness, as these can positively impact international students' mental health.

+  * [Click here](https://github.com/salaikht9228/SQL-Students-Mental-Health/tree/main) for detailed data analysis.

 # Education
 * Ph.D, Neuroscience | National University of Singapore